AdijeShen/AdijeShen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a undergraduate cryptographic student from @ECNU, currently work as cryptographic engineer for MatrixElements.
-Want to become an expert in FHE.
+I'm a graduate cryptographic student from East China Normal University Trusted Digital Technology Lab, currently work as cryptographic engineer at China Telecom.
+Want to become an expert in FHE/MPC.